 - S.H.
 Ho Professor of Ophthalmology & Visual Sciences, The Chinese University of Hong Kong

 - Deputy Director, Joint Shantou International Eye Center

 - President, The College of Ophthalmologists of Hong Kong (COHK)

-- Honorary Consultant, Hong Kong Eye Hospital, Prince of Wales Hospital, Hong Kong Children’s Hospital
+- Honorary Consultant of Ophthalmology Service In Hong Kong Children’s Hospital

 - Secretary General & CEO, Asia-Pacific Academy of Ophthalmology (APAO)